 This post is a couple of days late, but better late than never.
 This past weekend was an emotional one for me.
 My Little A went on vacation… for a month!
 That is a whole month, you guys!
 Her Dad and I have been co-parenting since she was little so her going away is nothing new, but still emotional nonetheless.
-It was not easy to watch your little one go away for an extended period.
+It is not easy to watch your little one go away for an extended period, trust me, I know.

-Here are a couple of important thoughts on how managed the process so it’s easier for both her Dad and us.
+Here are a couple of important thoughts on how I managed the process so it’s easier for both her, her Dad and me.

-Discuss schedule and plan ahead.
+Discuss the schedule and plan ahead.
 Months ago, her Dad and I started talking about her summer break in LA.
 We discussed schedule (dates) and how long she would be gone for.
-We kept each other updated on flights, dates, and time of pick-up.
-This allowed me to get her ready in terms of packing her little mini suitcase, and most importantly spend some quality time with her before she left (which we did last weekend).
+We kept each other updated on flights, dates, and pick-up + drop-off times.
+This allowed me to get her ready in terms of packing her mini suitcase, getting my emotions in check, and most importantly spend some quality time with her before she left (which we did last weekend).
 When you’re sending your kid on summer vacation with their other parent it is so important to plan ahead to avoid any confusion.